aknoesen/q2lms/docs/USERGUIDE.md

 - Scale question creation while preserving educational quality

 **Technical Optimization**:
-- Test LaTeX rendering across all export formats
+- Test LaTeX rendering using live preview capabilities
 - Validate question metadata completeness
 - Use consistent formatting and style
-- Implement regular backup procedures
+- Implement regular backup procedures using JSON export

 > **💡 Best Practice**: When using Q2Prompt for question generation, always review and refine AI-generated content in Q2LMS to ensure alignment with your specific learning objectives and institutional standards.